rhodyprog4ds/BrownFall25/resources/glossary.md

 class
 :  a value of the {term}`target` variable

+cluster
+:  a group of samples that is similar by some definition

+clustering
+:  a type of {term}`unsupervised learning` that finds groups or clusters among the samples

 conditional
 :  a logical control to do something, conditioned on something else, for example `if`, `elif`, `else`